Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Parameter Scheme

+For the worst-case scenario, where all solutions have measure function values higher than all non-solutions and therefore cannot be boosted, quantum dueling can still boost the success probability towards a high constant, albeit at a much slower rate.
+This result has defied our expectations, and fullying understanding this effect remains an open question.

-From a long-term picture, quantum dueling shares similarities with other examples of variational algorithms such as QAOA, where a sequence of decisions slowly changes the state vector to its desired form.
-In some cases, a decrease in success probability is observed in order to achieve the maximum, increased success probability after $\mathsf{depth}$ moves.
-This seems to suggest that aggregations of locally optimal decisions do not necessarily result in the globally optimal decision.
-If true, such property must be taken into account in the determination of optimal parameters for quantum dueling.
-Moreover, the performance of Algorithm~\ref{alg:heuristic} essentially depends on the performance of the combination of locally optimal decisions.
-Since all data in this discussion are obtained from Algorithm~\ref{alg:heuristic}, all resulting observations are rough understandings and need to be verified in future research.
+Lastly, in some cases, a decrease in success probability is observed in order to achieve the maximum, increased success probability after $\mathsf{depth}$ moves.
+This seems to suggest that aggregations of locally optimal decisions do not necessarily result in the globally optimal decision, because in such cases the probability may experience a longer decrease first.
+Therefore, the parameter suggested by Algorithm~\ref{alg:heuristic} is not necessarily the optimal parameter and should be taken with a grain of salt.